 What is a scale and polish?

+A scale and polish is a standard cleaning procedure.
 There are two parts to this common tartar removal procedure, which may be carried out by a dentist or hygienist.

 - Teeth scaling: The first task is to clean the teeth and remove any stubborn tartar by scraping it away.
 Various tartar removal tools are used for descaling teeth, which we describe in more detail below.